Union of European Democrats

-It was founded as a merger of Democratic Party – demokraci.pl and "European Democrats" in November 2016.
-It joined the parliamentary group of the Polish People's Party in 2018, and later participated in upcoming elections under the European Coalition and Polish Coalition.
-Ideologically, it supports principles of social liberalism and advocates for a more federal European Union.
+It was founded as a merger of the Democratic Party – demokraci.pl and "European Democrats" in November 2016.
+It joined the parliamentary group of the Polish People's Party in 2018, and later participated in the upcoming elections under the European Coalition and the Polish Coalition.
+Ideologically, it supports principles of liberal conservatism and social liberalism, and also advocates for a more federal European Union.

+UED is a legal successor of the Democratic Union and the Freedom Union.

 History

 Early history and formation

 During the extraordinary congress of the Democratic Party – demokraci.pl, its structures were merged with the "European Democrats" association, gathered around a four-member parliamentary group, and formally changed the name of the party to the "Union of European Democrats".
-Its first president became Elżbieta Bińczycka and Jacek Protasiewicz was elected as vice-president.
+Its first president became Elżbieta Bińczycka and Jacek Protasiewicz was elected as the vice-president.
 Former president of Poland Lech Wałęsa and the chairman of the Committee for the Defence of Democracy Mateusz Kijowski spoke at the party's founding conference, and letters were read from former presidents Bronisław Komorowski and Aleksander Kwaśniewski.

 Elections period (2016–2019)

-In January 2018, Michał Kamiński, a prominent member inside UED, joined the parliamentary club led by the Polish People's Party.
-Soon after, they established a joint parliamentary club with Jacek Protasiewicz as vice-president, while Kamiński was chosen to be a part of the presidium.
+In January 2018, Michał Kamiński, a prominent member of UED, joined the parliamentary club led by the Polish People's Party.
+Soon after, they established a joint parliamentary club with Jacek Protasiewicz as the vice-president, while Kamiński was chosen to be a part of the presidium.
 Protasiewicz later left to join Modern.
 During the 2018 local elections, UED participated with various parties.

 Shortly before the 2019 European Parliament election, it joined the European Coalition which was established by the Civic Platform, Democratic Left Alliance, and Polish People's Party.
 UED's candidate was Elżbieta Bińczycka and she obtained 6,540 votes but no seats.

 During June and July 2019, UED held discussions about joining the Polish Coalition, after which it joined.
 During the 2019 parliamentary election, UED obtained 29,832 votes and Jacek Protasiewicz was elected as its MP.

 Modern period (2020–present)

-During the 2020 presidential election, it supported Władysław Kosiniak-Kamysz as candidate of the Polish Coalition.
+During the 2020 presidential election, it supported Władysław Kosiniak-Kamysz as the candidate for the Polish Coalition.
 In the second round, UED voiced its support for Rafał Trzaskowski.

+European affiliation

+The UED is not officially affiliated with any European party.
+Its predecessor, the Democratic Party, was affiliated with the Alliance of Liberals and Democrats for Europe Party with MEPs in the liberal group.
+However, UED MP Jacek Protasiewicz was a member of the European People's Party group in the Parliamentary Assembly of the Council of Europe, which corresponds to the European membership of the Polish People's Party and Protasiewicz's previous party (Civic Platform).

 Ideology and program

-The Union of European Democrats is largely a liberal and social-liberal party that is positioned in the centre on the political spectrum.
+The Union of European Democrats is largely a liberal conservative and social-liberal party that is described as centrist, or centre-right.

+The party was formed by conservative defectors from the Civic Platform as well as former members of the Poland Fair Play party.
+It is a member of the Polish Coalition, a centre-right political coalition.

 It advocates for the federalisation of the European Union.